USDA-SCINet/scinet-site/README.md

 ## Edit online in Github
 1. get a GitHub account if you don't have one
-2. go to the scinet repository: https://github.com/USDA-ARS-GBRU/scinet-site and navigate to your file and click the pencil. this will "fork the archive for you".
+2. go to the scinet repository: https://github.com/USDA-SCINet/scinet-site and navigate to your file and click the pencil. this will "fork the archive for you".
 3 edit it and say what you did in the comment box and click "propose file change"

 # Using this repository locally

 ## To get started

+This site uses Jekyll - a ruby gem.
+You will need Node.js and Ruby to use this repository locally.

 Clone the repository, then run 'bundle install' and 'npm install' to get dependencies.